istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 ## Extensibility

-- **Fixed** a bug where a Service referring to a Waypoint in a different namespace did not have the namespace wide Telemetry resource included as part of its configuration.
+- **Fixed** a bug where a `Service` referring to a waypoint in a different namespace did not have the namespace-wide `Telemetry` resource included as part of its configuration.
   ([Issue #60665](https://github.com/istio/istio/issues/60665))

 - **Fixed** a bug where a `WasmPlugin` in an application namespace targeting a `Service` via `targetRefs`